Employee Handbook Section 14

 Current retirement plans

-New employees may enroll in the TIAA-CREF plan.
-This is a defined contribution plan, in that the contributions to the plan are a defined percentage of the employee's base wages.
+New employees may enroll in the WMU retirement plan administered by TIAA.
+It is a defined contribution plan, in that the contributions to the plan are a defined percentage of the employee's base wages.
 For participating employees hired on or after Jan.
 1, 2013, WMU contributes 9 percent of total gross earnings to the employee's retirement account.
 WMU’s contribution increases to 10 percent if the employee tax-defers at least 1 percent but less than 2 percent; to 11 percent if the employee tax-defers 2 percent or more.
 For participating employees hired before Jan.
 1, 2013, WMU contributes 11 percent of total gross earnings to the employee's retirement account.
 This plan is also self-directed, in that the employee decides how the funds in the account are invested amongst several options.
 The income received at retirement is based on the value of the account.

 - Exempt (salaried) employees have immediate vesting.
-The funds deposited into the employee's account belong to the employee without any delay or waiting period.
+The funds deposited into the employee's account by the University belong to the employee without any delay or waiting period.

 New employees must establish their account by completing the benefits enrollment process, as provided via Benefits Enrollment.
 If an employee fails to complete the appropriate enrollment forms, participation may be waived.